dekoza/mtgpl/BRC.rst

    At the beginning of your end step, mill two cards, then exile a nonland card at random from your graveyard.
 Copy it.
 You may cast the copy without paying its mana cost.
 (A copy of a permanent spell becomes a token.)

+:mtgtip:`Disciple of Caelus Nin<https://cards.scryfall.io/border_crop/front/f/6/f60b6143-ffc4-47d4-9e30-edf1f576b6ef.jpg?1667523268|https://scryfall.com/card/brc/21/disciple-of-caelus-nin?utm_source=api>`
+   When Disciple of Caelus Nin enters the battlefield, starting with you, each player chooses up to five permanents they control.
+All permanents other than Disciple of Caelus Nin that weren't chosen this way phase out.

+   Permanents can't phase in.

 :mtgtip:`The Brothers' War<https://cards.scryfall.io/border_crop/front/5/6/5615a50b-3b8b-4d31-b351-1725b730ef0b.jpg?1667140186|https://scryfall.com/card/brc/22/the-brothers-war?utm_source=api>`
    (As this Saga enters and after your draw step, add a lore counter.
 Sacrifice after III.)